solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/00-Install-Software.md

         The `ml` extension to the Azure CLI is the enhanced interface for Azure Machine Learning.
 It enables you to train and deploy models from the command line, with features that accelerate scaling data science up and out while tracking the model lifecycle.

-    To install the `ml` extensinon you should first remove any existing installation of the extension and also the CLI v1 `azure-cli-ml` extension:
+    To install the `ml` extension you should first remove any existing installation of the extension and also the CLI v1 `azure-cli-ml` extension:

     ```azurecli title=""
     az extension remove -n azure-cli-ml